danieljancar/votevault/README.md

 - **Stellar Smart Contracts**: Ensure secure and verifiable voting through Stellar smart contracts.
 - **NestJS Backend**: Benefit from a robust and scalable backend powered by NestJS.
 - **Angular Frontend**: Enjoy a sleek, responsive user interface designed using Angular, optimized for both desktop and mobile devices.
-- **MongoDB Integration**: Utilize MongoDB for efficient storage and management of votes and "user" data.
-- **Completly Anonymous**: VoteVault ensures that all votes are anonymous and cannot be traced back to the voter.
-- **Secure and Transparent**: VoteVault guarantees secure and transparent voting processes, ensuring the integrity of the voting system.
+- **Secure and Transparent**: VoteVault tries to implement secure and transparent voting processes, ensuring the integrity of the voting system.
 - **Verifiable Results**: All votes are stored on the Stellar blockchain, allowing for easy verification of the voting results.

 # Contributing